 - Preheat the oven to 350.
-Place the gelatin, arrowroot, sea salt and lard (or ghee) in a bowl and cut in the lard.
+Place the gelatin, arrowroot, sea salt and ghee in a bowl and mix in the lard.
 You can use a pastry blender or your hand to do this.

 - Now add the apple cider vinegar and water, mix it together and form a ball.
-Once the ball is formed, grab a piece of parchment paper, and throw down some arrowroot powder to prevent it from sticking.
+Once the ball is formed, grab a piece of parchment paper, and throw down the extra cassva flour powder to prevent it from sticking.
 Roll out the dough.
 Once the dough is rolled spray your pan with your oil of choice to prevent it from sticking.
 Flip the parchment paper over the pie dish and press down GENTLY to form it.
 If it cracks that is ok, just pull the dough tight or start over.
 Now poke holes with a fork in the bottom of the crust to prevent it from bubbling when baking.

 For the filling: